bradford-hamilton/Ruby-On-Quails/guides/source/autoloading_and_reloading_constants.md

 missing constant, autoloading is **not** triggered.

-So, in the previous example, if `PostsController` is not defined when the file is interpreted Rails autoloading is not going to be triggered, Ruby will just define the controller.
+So, in the previous example, if `PostsController` is not defined when the file is interpreted Quails autoloading is not going to be triggered, Ruby will just define the controller.

 #### Top-Level Constants

-On the contrary, if `ApplicationController` is unknown, the constant is considered missing and an autoload is going to be attempted by Rails.
+On the contrary, if `ApplicationController` is unknown, the constant is considered missing and an autoload is going to be attempted by Quails.

-In order to load `ApplicationController`, Rails iterates over `autoload_paths`.
+In order to load `ApplicationController`, Quails iterates over `autoload_paths`.
 First it checks if `app/assets/application_controller.rb` exists.
 If it does not, which is normally the case, it continues and finds `app/controllers/application_controller.rb`.